Tenshi147/DismalSniper/README.md

 </p>

 # Shoutouts
-The Limitless Corporation - Outsniping Dismal on the daily
+Every sniper to exist in the world - Outsniping Dismal on the daily

 cryst6l - being cute